 For those of us who enjoy six straight months of winter, we know the value of a good warm home.
 Chickens originally were jungle fowl, evolving in climates very much unlike our frigid Midwestern winters.
 As chicken owners, it’s important to make your hens comfortable for those nippy nights.
 When our flock grew from 8 to 38 hens (oh chicken math!) we needed a sustainable, cost-effective, and efficient way to house all our flocks from December to March.
 Enter, the temporary straw bale chicken coop.

 Originally, we had our hens in our mobile chicken tractors, which have zero insulation.
-These tractors are fantastic for the summer because their construction allows for tons of airflow and shade, but in the winter we knew they would offer zero protection and warmth.
+These tractors are fantastic for the summer because their construction allows for tons of airflow and shade, but with our cold winters we knew they would offer little warmth.
 The idea for straw bale chicken coops came to us mid-breakfast in late December right before we were due a couple big freezes.
 The benefits of a straw bale coop kept piling up as we thought about it.
 It took me a simple Google search to find a local farmer, who then delivered 77 bales of organic hay that weekend.
 Kismet!
 Let’s go over those benefits.

 There are many reasons why homesteaders decide to bring a rooster into their flock.
 For me, there was a moment last winter where I woke up in the middle of the night and thought, “I want to hatch my own chicks.”
 In that late night epiphany, I knew I had to get a rooster in order to make that happen, because, well, mother nature.
 Now I have four gorgeous roosters and will never go back to having just hens.
 Let’s break down the pros and cons of owning a rooster to help you decide if having one is right for your long-term goals as a chicken owner.